mansooriabbas/practice/README.md

 # JavaScript Course Exercises

-This repository contains exercises completed while following the JavaScript course by Shaun Pelling on Udemy.
-Exercises are organized into different folders based on topics covered in the course.
+This repository contains Javascript exercises.

+Exercises are organized into different folders based on different topics.